For Providers: Get Listed →

 Arizona ESA tutors: what parents need to know before paying for tutoring in 2025–2026

-Arizona ESA covers tutoring — but tutors must be “appropriately credentialed,” ClassWallet payment must be set up correctly, and documentation must be complete.
+Arizona ESA covers tutoring — but tutors must meet the handbook’s credential rules, ClassWallet payment must be set up correctly, and documentation must be complete.
 Skipping any of these steps can mean your tutoring payment is flagged or denied in an ADE review.

 By The School Choice Index Editorial TeamPublished Last reviewed